-a) Fronts on and will be directly accessed by a public road that is maintained on a year-round basis;

-- ✓ Satisfied.
-Both the severed and retained parcels will have direct access from a public road. - b) Will not cause a traffic hazard as a result of its location on a curve or a hill; - ✓ No traffic hazards are anticipated. - c) Is in keeping with the intent of relevant provisions and performance standards of the Zoning By-law; - ✓ Satisfied. - d) Can be serviced with an appropriate water supply and means of sewage disposal; - ✓ Satisfied.
-Both the severed and retained lot will have an appropriate water supply and means of sewage disposal. - e) Will not have a negative impact on the drainage patterns in the area; - ✓ A lot grading / drainage plan will be required as a condition of approval. - f) Will not affect the develop ability of the remainder of the lands, if they are designated for development by this Plan; - ✓ Satisfied.
+- a) Fronts on and will be directly accessed by a public road that is maintained on a year-round basis; - ✓ Satisfied.
+Both the severed and retained parcels will have direct access from a public road. - b) Will not cause a traffic hazard as a result of its location on a curve or a hill; - ✓ No traffic hazards are anticipated. - c) Is in keeping with the intent of relevant provisions and performance standards of the Zoning By-law; - ✓ Satisfied to facilitate the boundary adjustment.
+A future zoning by-law amendment will be required as part of the modification of the draft plan of subdivision to facilitate future residential development of Part 4. - d) Can be serviced with an appropriate water supply and means of sewage disposal; - ✓ Satisfied.
+Both the severed and retained lot will have an appropriate water supply and means of sewage disposal. - e) Will not have a negative impact on the drainage patterns in the area; - $\checkmark$ A lot grading / drainage plan will be required as a condition of approval. - f) Will not affect the develop ability of the remainder of the lands, if they are designated for development by this Plan; - ✓ Satisfied.
 The proposed consent will facilitate a future residential development. - g) Will not have a negative impact on the features and functions of any environmentally sensitive feature in the area; - ✓ There are no environmental features identified on the subject lands. - h) Conforms with Regional lot creation policy as articulated in the Regional Policy Plan; and, - ✓ Satisfied.
 Regional staff did not object as the proposal does not conflict with Provincial or Regional interests and planning policy. - i) Complies with the appropriate provincial Minimum Distance Separation Formulae, where applicable. - ✓ Not applicable.

 Policy D5.2.2 sets the policy basis for boundary adjustments.
 The policy states: A consent may be permitted for the purpose of correcting conveyances, enlarging existing lots or through acquisition by a public body, provided no new building lot is created.
-In reviewing an application for a boundary adjustment, the Committee of Adjustment shall be satisfied that the boundary adjustment will not affect the viability of the use of the properties affected as intended by this Plan.
+In reviewing an application for a boundary adjustment, the Committee of

+Adjustment shall be satisfied that the boundary adjustment will not affect the viability of the use of the properties affected as intended by this Plan.